andrewsunglaekim/js-objects-prototypes-es6-classes/readme.md

   someDeveloperSpecificMethod() {
     console.log('hello');
   }

+  static someMethodOnTheConstructor() {
+    console.log('I\'m a method on the constructor');
   }
+}
 ```

 > Note that the `constructor` is a reserved word in a JS class.
 It acts much the same as the Constructor functions we defined in es5.

+> Additionally, in es6, methods on the construcutor are defined as static methods within classes

 ## Group Activity - A use case (remainder)